 In addition to being represented in the Florida Legislature, the Council is an active member in water-oriented organizations such as the National Boating Federation, Florida Boating Advisory Committee, Atlantic Intracoastal Waterway Association, Manatee Forums and the Florida Fish and Wildlife Conservation Commission.
 A close liaison is maintained with the U.S. Coast Guard and the Corps of Engineers to keep the Council member clubs informed about boating safety and marine operations throughout the State.

 Club members, whether boaters or not, are strongly encouraged to have a current edition of the “Guide to the Clubs by Land and Water” (”Guide”) so they are aware of availability and requirements when visiting other clubs as well as directions to the clubs by land and water.
-The “Guide” includes a CD with all pertinent information.
-As of 1/16, the most current edition is the 16th and is available through the Shipmate’s Ships' Store or the Club Office.
+The “Guide” is available on the FCYC website.
 VBYC membership in the FCYC is a very valuable feature of belonging to VBYC, particularly if you are a boater.
-In essence you have joined one exclusive club, but may enjoy the privileges and reciprocity provided by 35 other clubs when you travel throughout Florida- golf, tennis, pools and fitness centers as well.
-In addition to the “Guide”, be sure you have a copy of the FCYC Tri-fold Brochure which includes a map of club locations and a listing of the member clubs for ready reference.
+In essence you have joined one exclusive club, but may enjoy the privileges and reciprocity provided by 36 other clubs when you travel throughout Florida.
+This would include access to golf courses, tennis courts, pools and fitness centers.
+In addition to the “Guide”, be sure you have a copy of the FCYC Tri-fold Brochure, which includes a map of club locations and a listing of the member clubs for ready reference.
 You will also want our handy wallet card listing all FCYC clubs and their phone numbers.
 In addition to reciprocity with other FCYC Florida clubs, our members are typically welcome at many other private yacht clubs throughout the U.S. and the World.
 You may be asked to have our General Manager provide a Letter of Introduction beforehand attesting to your current status with VBYC in addition to presenting your VBYC membership card upon arrival.

 To further identify themselves as a member of an FCYC club, VBYC members may wear the insignia emblem of the FCYC on the left sleeve of a navy blue blazer, 5” above the cuff.
 Members are also accustomed to wearing the FCYC “13” emblem pin on their lapel or collar.
 Both of these adornments are available from the Ships' Store.

 The Council annually elects their Flag Officers, who have been presented by the Council’s Nominating Committee, from the member clubs.
 They consist of Commodore, Vice Commodore, Rear Commodore, Secretary and Treasurer.
 The Board of Directors numbers the same as the number of member clubs plus the Flag Officers.
 A quorum consists of three Flag Officers and 51% of the Directors.
-Motions are decided by a majority vote except for the admission of new clubs or the expulsion of a club, each requiring a two thirds majority for passage.
-For each club, the Commodore appoints an Alternate Director as well as Director for these positions using great care in the selection of the quality of individual who will represent his club.
+Motions are decided by a majority vote except for the admission of new clubs or the expulsion of a club, each which requires a two thirds majority for passage.
+For each club, the Commodore appoints an Alternate Director as well as a Director for these positions, using great care in the selection of quality individuals who will represent the club.
 Directors may serve in their position for many years.